kklingenberg/cdp/README.md

 receive data from an AMQP broker using the AMQP 0-9-1 protocol (e.g. [RabbitMQ](https://www.rabbitmq.com/)).

+The `amqp` input form reacts to backpressure signals by not sending the message ACK back to the broker.
+This causes messages to be kept in queue.
+The `amqp` input form also periodically instructs the broker to "recover" non-acked messages so that they can be eventually consumed again, once the backpressure signal is turned off.

 **`input.amqp.url`** required **string**, the URL of the broker to connect to.